kryosette/.github/profile/README.md

 # everything will be soon!
-**this social network will only be available as a desktop application on linux !** (most likely on x86)
+**this social network will only be available as a desktop application on linux !** (most likely on x86) Key principles: security built into the architecture, minimal dependency on third-party services, fault tolerance, and proprietary algorithms.

 # i will try to make the first working demo of the social network in 4-5 months.

 approximately 17.05.2026 or 18.05.2026

-# I've been developing a social network from scratch for a year now.
-Key principles: security built into the architecture, minimal dependency on third-party services, fault tolerance, and proprietary algorithms.

 # only c/asm without java, ts